Remember, to Henry Holiday The Hunting of the Snark was a tragedy.

 Thousands of readers must have glanced at this drawing without noticing (though they may have shivered with subliminal perception) the huge, almost transparent head of the Baker, abject terror on his features, as a giant beak (or is it a claw?) seizes his wrist.

 The Hunting of the Snark has been published by Rev. C. L. Dodgson (Lewis Carroll) in 1876.
 The Illustrator was Henry Holiday.
 In a handwritten remark by Holiday at the bottom of a page from a letter of Lewis Carroll, Holiday categorized Carroll’s Snark as a “tragedy” (image source: PBA Galleries).
-Please understand the image and this comment in that sense.
-The Hunting of the Snark is funny and tragical at the same time.
-In my view, possible references by Lewis Carroll to Thomas Cranmer are not meant as a joke.
-This is the Boojum.
+Please understand the image and this comment in that sense: My assumtions regarding religious issues being addressed in The Hunting of the Snark are not meant to make fun of religion.
+Carroll’s long Snark poem is funny and tragical at the same time.

 I think that Henry Holiday’s illustration contains an allusion to Thomas Cranmer’s burning – when Cranmer met the Boojum after his own Snark hunt.
 This detail in Henry Holiday’s illustration could have accompanied a textual allusion by Lewis Carroll to Thomas Cranmer’s burning at the stake as well as to his Forty-Two Articles.
 Surely the Reverend Dodgson (aka Lewis Carroll) knew the Forty-Two Articles.
 As far as I know, Dodgson also refused to subscribe to the Thirty-Nine Articles and thus could not become an ordinated priest.